j3soon/whisper-to-input/README.md

 Please [open an issue](https://github.com/j3soon/whisper-to-input/issues) if you have any questions.

+## Developer Notes

+To build and release a newer version, open Android Studio and follow the steps below:

+1. Bump the version code and version name.
+2. Retrieve signing keystore and its password from [Johnson](https://github.com/j3soon).
+3. Menu: `Build > Generate Signed App Bundle / APK...`
+4. Select `APK`, and fill in the signing keystore path and password, and select `Debug` in the next step to build.
+5. Rename the file `whisper-to-input/android/app/build/outputs/apk/debug/app-debug.apk` accordingly.
+6. Create Git tag and release on GitHub.

+See [the official document](https://developer.android.com/studio/publish/app-signing#sign_release) for more information.

 ## License

 This repository is licensed under the GPLv3 license.
 For more information, please refer to the [LICENSE](android/LICENSE) file.